BSA Announces Program Changes

 The Boy Scouts of America has announced several new important changes coming to the Scouting program.
 Below is a recap of what was shared:

 - The BSA membership fee will increase to $33 for all registered youth and adult leaders, effective December 1, 2017.
 This fee goes towards services including primary liability coverage for all volunteer leaders and chartered organizations, ongoing advances in technology, fundraising support, new program development and membership recruiting strategies, and support materials.
 In 2016 alone, the BSA served 2.3 million youth members through approximately 270 local councils across the United States and its territories.
+At just $2.75 per month, Scouting still offers lower membership costs than many other youth programs.
+As the nation’s leading character and leadership development program, this makes it a great value and investment in a young person’s future.

 - Effective September 1, 2017, Youth Protection Training will be required for all adult leaders at the time of registration.
 Paper applications from new leaders must be accompanied by a Youth Protection Training (YPT) completion certificate, which must be filed with the application.